codedbychavez/cdk-drag-and-drop-angular/README.md

 # cdk-drag-and-drop-angular
-A companion repo for my blog post on dailycodetutorials.com - Implementing drag and drop in angular using cdk
+A companion repo for my blog post on dailycodetutorials.com - Implementing drag and drop in angular using Angular's Component Dev Kit.